PrivatePulse·Companies·Anthropic vs Fanatics

 Anthropic grants RSU — no exercise cost.
 Your equity vests and converts to cash or shares automatically at a liquidity event.
 Fanatics grants RSU — no exercise cost.

-The secondary market is pricing Anthropic at a +-10% premium over its last primary round ($380B$342B).
-Fanatics trades at +3% over its last round ($31B$31.9B).
-A higher secondary premium signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.
+The secondary market prices Anthropic at +3% vs its last primary round ($965B$995B, source: Hiive).
+Fanatics has no recent verified secondary signal.
+A higher secondary premium typically signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.

 Revenue and growth